Ammobium alatum: Description

 Ammobium alatum is a species of perennial herb, occasional an annual, that typically grows to a height of 60–100 cm with winged, woolly-hairy, usually much-branched stems.
 Most of its leaves are at the base of the plant and are narrow egg-shaped to narrow triangular.
 The basal leaves are 40–60 mm long and 10–15 mm wide on a petiole 70–100 mm long.
 There are a few sessile, bract-like leaves on the stems.
 The flowers are 10–20 mm wide with bright yellow florets that become darker with age, the corolla about 5 mm long.
 The florets are surrounded by papery, white involucral bracts 5–10 mm long with jagged edges.
 Flowering mainly occurs from November to April and the cypselas are linear, wrinkled and dark brown with an awn up to 1 mm long.

 Taxonomy and naming

-The genus Ammobium and Ammobium alatum were first described in 1824 Robert Brown in Curtis Botanical Magazine.
+The genus Ammobium and Ammobium alatum were first described in 1824 Robert Brown in Curtis's Botanical Magazine.
 The name Ammobium is from the Greek words, ammos ("sand") and bios (" life"), describing the genus as growing in sand, and the specific epithet alatum is from the Latin alatus meaning "winged" in reference to its winged stems.